project-safari/zebra/script/migration/ReadMe.md

                 The column of interest from this table is:

                 1. user, which is the name / role of a user that owns / manages a particular resource.

+The data is used to create resources and post them by making use of the POST API found in the cmd package.